...you have Product Backlog Items on your Product Backlog, and you need an approach to estimate the effort required to

 ✥ ✥ ✥

 It is important to have reliable estimates.
 Customers are happiest when products meet or exceed their expectations.
-A team wants to size the work of a Sprint properly so it will deliver what the customer expects: too much work for the Sprint and stakeholder expectations suffer; too little work for the Sprint and the team has extra time on their hands for which work has not been planned or prepared.
+A team wants to size the work of a Sprint properly so it will deliver what the customer expects: too much work for the Sprint and stakeholder expectations suffer; too little work for the Sprint and the team has extra time on its hands for which work has not been planned or prepared.
 The same problems extend to longer time horizons, of delivering something several Sprints too late or several Sprints too early.
 However, if you spend a lot of effort estimating in days or hours, and your velocity changes (see Notes on Velocity), then the estimates are all wrong, anyhow.

 The Product Owner wants to know the earliest potential release date for a set of features.
-The natural inclination is to ask people to estimate the number of hours required to finish each item, and then to add up the hours required to finish all desired features and to project that number onto a calendar, presuming a fixed team size and a 37- or 40-hour week.
-However, the estimates for work completion don’t account for “in-between work” activities such as meetings, doing Email, administration, the costs of context switching, and even of many business tasks, including work ordering and estimation itself.
+The natural inclination is to ask people to estimate the number of hours required to finish each item, and then to add up the hours required to finish all desired features and to project that number onto a calendar, presuming a fixed team size and a work week of 37–40 hours.
+However, the estimates for work completion don’t account for “in-between work” activities such as meetings, doing email, administration, the costs of context switching, and even of many business tasks, including work ordering and estimation itself.
 A typical work week is much shorter than 40 hours, with teams more typically spending about half that much on focused work.
 A Harris Poll survey found that people spend only about 45 percent of their time on “primary job duties.”
 But the truth is, nobody really knows how many of those 40 hours are overhead and how many are real work.
 That makes it hard to know how many weeks it will take to accomplish a given number of hours of work.